-Prof C Saunders AO, MBBS, FRCS, FRCS, FAAHMS, GAICD Professor Christobel Saunders was elected to the BCT Board of Directors in July 2016 and is a member of the Communications and Fundraising Sub Committee.
-Professor Saunders is a Consultant Surgeon at the Royal Perth, Fiona Stanley and St John of God Subiaco Hospitals, and is Professor of Surgical Oncology at The University of Western Australia.
-Professor Saunders is internationally recognised as one of Australia's most prominent research- orientated cancer surgeons.
-She has substantially contributed to breast cancer research including clinical trials of new treatments, psychosocial, translational and health services research and is active in several areas of surgical oncology cancer research, with a particular emphasis on breast cancer.
-In recognition of her sustained career excellence and innovation, Professor Saunders has been publicly acknowledged through numerous awards and honours the most recent being the AO (Order of Australia) (2018), Uccio Querci della Rovere Award (2018), International Women's Day WA Women's Hall of Fame Inductee (2018) and WA Scientist of the Year (2017).
+Prof C Saunders AO, MBBS, FRCS, FRCS, FAAHMS, GAICD

+Professor Christobel Saunders AO, MB, BS, FRCS, FRACS, FAAHMS is the James Stewart Chair of Surgery, the Head of Department of Surgery at the University of Melbourne (Royal Melbourne Hospital precinct) and consultant surgeon in the Department of General Surgery at Royal Melbourne Hospital and Peter MacCallum Cancer Institute.
+She is internationally recognised as one of Australia's most prominent research-orientated cancer surgeons.
+She has substantially contributed to breast cancer research including clinical trials of new treatments, psychosocial, translational and health services research.

+In recognition of her sustained career excellence and innovation, Christobel has been publicly acknowledged through numerous awards and honours including Order of Australia 2018, the Uccio Querci della Rovere Award (2018), WA Women's Hall of Fame Inductee (2018), WA Scientist of the Year (2017) and Cancer Council WA career Achievement Award (2021).
 She has performed research for >30 years evaluating the efficacy and utility of therapy for early breast cancer.

-In the past five years, Christobel has published over 100 peer-reviewed journal articles (two in The Lancet), six letters to the editor/editorials, two research reports, two book chapters and one book.
-She sits on the boards of a number of cancer organisations and is the Inaugural Chair of the state Health Service Provider, PathWest Laboratory Medicine.
-Christobel is closely involved in strategic planning and management of cancer services in Western Australia as author of the WA Health Cancer Services Framework and as first A/Director, WA Cancer and Palliative Care Network, past President of the Cancer Council WA, past President of the Breast Surgical Society of ANZ, and nationally as past Advisory Council member of organisations such as Cancer Australia.
+In the past five years, Christobel has published over 200 peer-reviewed journal articles (two in The Lancet), six letters to the editor/editorials, two research reports, two book chapters and one book.
+She sits on the boards of a number of health and research organisations including as Vice-President for All.can International and on the boards of All.can Australia, Breast Cancer Trials, the Australian Centre for Value Based Health Care and PathWest.
+Christobel is closely involved in strategic planning and management of health and cancer services in Australia including being on the Medicare Review Advisory Committee, past President of the Cancer Council WA and Breast Surgical Society of ANZ, and past Advisory Council member of Cancer Australia.
+She was Inaugural Chair of the state Health Service Provider, PathWest Laboratory Medicine.